 This course is designed to establish a basic knowledge of atomic structure and terminology.
 Also presented are the nature and characteristics of radiation, x-ray production and the fundamentals of photon interactions with matter.
 This course is designed to establish a knowledge base in radiographic equipment requirements and design.

-Prerequisite: Orientation; Preceding Physics course
+Prerequisite: Introduction to Radiography; Preceding Physics course

 Content is designed to provide entry-level radiography students with principles related to computed tomography (CT) imaging.

 This course is designed to provide a basis for analyzing radiographic images.
 The course will include the importance of minimum imaging standards, a discussion of problem-solving techniques for image evaluation, and the factors that can affect image quality.
 The student will evaluate images for quality throughout the course.